 Art from fourth graders at Irjiri Primary School, Koushu-shi, Yamanashi-ken, Japan 2007

-*Notes on the exchange with students in Lumpkin County Georgia, USA to be posted soon.
+Artwork from students in Lumpkin County Georgia, USA here.

 In "frog eggs" the boy in the picture is in the creek, or pond, lifting up a strand of frog eggs with a stick.
 His face is well drawn and probably shows his joy and wonder with the gooey egg strands.